 The CDC officially says that 1 to 2 pounds per week is a safe, healthy weight loss rate.
 So, if you’re losing around 5 to 8 pounds per month (not per week), you ARE losing weight.
 Great job!

-9- You May Need To Give It More Time
+You May Need To Give Fasting More Time

 These days we all want instant results.
-We want to fast for a couple days, eat whatever we want during feeding windows, and wake up one day a week or two later with our dream bodies.
+We want to fast for a few days, eat whatever we want, and instantly have our dream bodies.

 Unfortunately, it doesn’t work that way.